-We're gonna use Snes9x, an emulator for SNES games.
-It's able to play any SNES game commercially sold, but has no issues playing ROMhacks, so long as the ROM is written well.
+We're going to use Snes9x in this example, an emulator for SNES games.
+It's able to play any SNES game commercially sold and has no issues playing ROM hacks - as long as everything is patched correctly.

 This will open a file browser.
 Navigate to the folder you saved your patched ROM to earlier and double click it to open it.

-There, choose which controller you wish to configure using the dropdown in the top left labelled "Controller" and click on the boxes below to change the respectively mapped keys.
-Most Gamepads will work out of the box for this.
+In this window, choose which controller you wish to configure using the dropdown in the top left labelled Controller and click on the boxes below to change the respectively mapped keys.
+Most game pads will work out of the box for this.

 How do I create a .bps file?

-- In the first one, select your unmodified Super Mario World ROM.
+- In the first one, select your unmodified SMW ROM.

-- In the second one, your modified ROM, aka your hack.
+- In the second one, your modified ROM.

 - In the third and final one, give your .bps patch a name and choose a folder to save it to.

-Your .bps patch should now be exactly where you told it to be, read to upload and post anywhere.
+Your .bps patch should now be exactly where you saved it!

 However, before uploading your hack to SMWC's Hack Section, or posting it in the forums, be sure to test patching your new .bps patch to ensure it works.